mitrasiddharth/mitrasiddharth.github.io/index.md

 ## about me

-I am currently a graduate student in the department of Computer Science at Yale where I am advised by Professor <a href="http://iid.yale.edu/" target="_blank">Amin Karbasi</a>.
+I am currently a graduate student in the department of Computer Science at Yale University where I am advised by Professor <a href="http://iid.yale.edu/" target="_blank">Amin Karbasi</a>.

 I am broadly interested in optimization, theoretical computer science, and machine learning.